 Penalty: a fine of $5 000.

-[Section 51 inserted by No. 60 of 2011 s.
+[Section 51 inserted: No. 60 of 2011 s.
 48.]

 52. Failure to pay rent with intention it be recovered from security bond

 A tenant shall not fail or refuse to pay any rent due under a residential tenancy agreement with the intention that the amount of such rent be recovered by the lessor from the security bond paid by the tenant.